alexeygrigorev/mlwiki.org/index.php/Concurrency_Control.md

 ---
-title: "Concurrency Control"
 layout: default
 permalink: /index.php/Concurrency_Control
+tags:
+- concurrency
+- database-systems-architecture
+title: Concurrency Control
 ---

-# Concurrency Control

 ## Concurrency Control
 A database typically serves multiple users at the same time
 - the goal in this case is to make an impression that everything works in [isolation](Isolation_(databases))